-Vikram Dev Dutt appointed Air India chief, Manish Kumar Gupta is new vice chairman of DDA | Business
+Vikram Dev Dutt appointed Air India chief, Manish Kumar Gupta is new Vice Chairman of DDA | Business

 - India

-He has been appointed as the Air India chief in the rank and pay of Additional Secretary, an order issued by the Personnel Ministry said.
+Civil Aviation Secretary Rajiv Bansal was holding additional charge of Air India CMD.
+It was not immediately clear whether appointment of Dutt was an indication of a possible delay in handing over of the national carrier to the tata Sons.
 The Centre had in October last year accepted Tata Sons bid of Rs 18,000 crore to acquire 100 per cent of the debt-laden state-run carrier.
-The takeover has not been completed yet.

-Talace Pvt Ltd, a unit of the holding company of the salt-to-software conglomerate, had made the winning bid of Rs 2,700 crore cash and Rs 15,300 crore debt takeover.

-Manish Kumar Gupta has been appointed as the Vice Chairman of the Delhi Development Authority (DDA).
+As per the conditions arrived in October, all formalities of handover should be completed within eight weeks but the date can be mutually extended by the buyer and seller which is what is being done in this case.

-Gupta, a 1991-batch IAS officer, is currently Principal Commissioner in the DDA.
+In other appointments, Gupta, a 1991-batch IAS officer and at present Principal Commissioner in the DDA, was made the Vice Chairman of the Authority.

 Ashish Srivastava, Additional Secretary in the Ministry of Women and Child Development will now be Additional Secretary and Financial Adviser, Ministry of Health & Family Welfare.